AdarshBhende/sqlbasedproject/README.md

 # sqlbasedproject
-this us basic portfolio project of pizzas sales using SQL.
+this is basic portfolio project of pizzas sales using SQL.